seport/taskbit/README.md

 A task timer and habit forming webapp, available for free use at [taskb.it](http://www.taskb.it/).

 For questions or concerns please email me at [taskbitapp@gmail.com](mailto:taskbitapp@gmail.com).

+## Built With

+* jQuery and HTML alone.
+* That's it.
+No other fancy libraries or anything.